Open Data Hub logo

 3. Confirm that the assigned Node and Tolerations are correct.

-If your users are experiencing errors in Open Data Hub relating to Jupyter, their notebooks, or their notebook server, read this section to understand what could be causing the problem, and how to resolve the problem.
+If your users are experiencing errors in Open Data Hub relating to Jupyter, their Jupyter notebooks, or their workbench, read this section to understand what could be causing the problem, and how to resolve the problem.

 A user receives a 404: Page not found error when logging in to Jupyter